-There is No Single BI Vendor which is a One Stop Shop
+There is No Single BI Vendor which is a One-Stop-Shop

 Heavy and Light BI

-Most of the suites from the big BI vendors are really just a hodgepodge of applications from acquisitions.
-A perfect example of this is Business Objects, BI/BW and Crystal Reports (in this case two of the applications were acquired by SAP, and one developed internally).
+Most of the suites from the prominent BI vendors are just a jumble of applications from acquisitions.
+A perfect example of this is Business Objects, BI/BW and Crystal Reports (in this case, two of the applications were acquired by SAP, and one developed internally).
 SAP frequently makes the case that these acquisitions were strategic and create synergy.
 In the case of Business Objects, this was a competitor that was beating BI/BW in head to head competitions.
 SAP was able to remove this competitor through acquisition – thus enabling it to increase the price of both applications.
-SAP has done very little to integrate Business Objects into the their BI “solution.”
+SAP has done very little to integrate Business Objects into their BI “solution.”
 It’s just a product that is owned by SAP to enhance its monopolistic power.
 Is the fact some mega vendor needed to eliminate a worthy competitor and to reduce the price pressure a reason to buy an application?
 We don’t think so.

 “Self Service” BI

-Self service applications make a big splash about how easy it is to pull data into them.
-Tableau does offer many different connections to different data sources, however, have these already been setup by IT?
+Self-service applications make a big splash about how easy it is to pull data into them.
+Tableau does offer many different connections to different data sources; however, have these already been set up by IT?
 Will IT connect to the proper IT sources?
 Will the business need to do some of this work themselves if IT is slow to do so?

 We can adjust this by placing the AVG GDP in $ measure into the column and removing the previous entry.
 This changes the relationship shown but keeps the overall chart the same.
 This was easy for us to do.
 This is probably the better application of self-service applications – that is having an overall report structure created, but allowing the users to make changes to what is shown in the report.

-While in the past BI Heavy applications were the most widely purchased, this is beginning to change – as is explained in this quotation from Forrester.
+While in the past, BI Heavy applications were the most widely purchased, this is beginning to change – as is explained in this quotation from Forrester.

 “However, anecdotal evidence leads us to believe that with the proper BI application portfolio classification, no more than 20% of all BI applications should fall into this restricted category.
 We maintain that in an ideal BI environment, 80% of all BI requirements should be carried out by the business users themselves.”